You can learn a lot from the competitive landscape.

 - Backlink Analysis

-SEMrush shows you the search engine results pages (SERPs) and keywords and it’s updated in real time.
+SEMrush shows you the search engine results pages (SERPs) and keywords and it’s updated in real-time.

 With your real-time keyword and competitive insights, you can create content that’ll interest your readers.
+This type of marketing plan helps you hit the target market.

 It’d be hard, if not impossible.
 But SimilarWeb can help you do just that.